mihaifm/HIBPOfflineCheck/readme.md

 Newly created and updated entries are automatically checked.
 There is also an option to display a warning after creating an insecure password.

+### Find all pwned passwords

+To view all your insecure passwords, use the Find menu (it will only display passwords which have been checked, so make sure to check all first):

+`Find -> Pwned Passwords`

 ### Bloom filter

 A [Bloom filter](https://en.wikipedia.org/wiki/Bloom_filter) allows you to save disk space by not having to store the HIBP passwords file on your drive.
 Instead, a generated file (currently under 1GB in size) would be loaded, providing an accuracy of 99.9% for password checking.
 Only about 1/1000 Secure passwords would be false positives, showing up as Pwned.
 Pwned passwords will *never* show up as Secure.